Christian Street Historic District

-The Christian Street Historic District was at its heyday in the early 20th century when it was a center for homes, businesses, and cultural institutions of African-Americans, with many of its black residents among the city's most prominent.
+The district was at its heyday in the early 20th century when it was a center for homes, businesses, and cultural institutions of African-Americans, with many of its black residents among the city's most prominent.
 The district was at that time termed "Main Street for Philadelphia's Black Elite."

-The neighborhood was officially designated as an historic district by unanimous vote of the Philadelphia City Council in July 2022.
+The neighborhood was officially designated as an historic district by unanimous vote of the Philadelphia Historical Commission in July 2022.

 Historical significance

 Development of the Christian Street Neighborhood began in earnest in approximately 1866 as it became incorporated into the city of Philadelphia.
 Initially the neighborhood was Irish-Catholic in ethnicity.
 During the nineteenth century, the district was often known as St. Charles Parish, because of the location of St. Charles Borromeo Roman Catholic Church at the edge of the district.
 It also included several Protestant churches, especially Presbyterian, and the district was middle class.

 Christian Street is somewhat wider than most streets in South Philadelphia, as are the sidewalks.
-Accordingly, the Irish immigrants, who resided there in the 1880s and were responsible for residential construction in the neighborhood, built homes that were taller and deeper than most other South Philadelphia homes of the time.
-Many of the homes built in the 1880s in the Christian Street Historic District have an Italianate architectural style, sometimes with Victorian influences.
+Accordingly, the contractors who built the row houses built row houses that were taller and deeper than most other South Philadelphia row houses of the time.
+Many of the row houses built in the 1880s in the Christian Street Historic District have an Italianate architectural style, sometimes with Victorian influences.

 Its heyday coincided with the Great Northern Migration of African-Americans which began in approximately 1916 as large numbers of African-Americans moved from the Deep South to northern cities in the United States.
 This migration to the Christian Street Historic District ended in approximately 1945, as North Philadelphia neighborhoods became more desirable for many middle class African-Americans.
 This change resulted in a decline in prestige of the neighborhood, giving rise to subsequent demolition and gentrification efforts.

 The particular appeal of the neighborhood Christian Street Historic District to African-American physicians in the early 20th century was in part due to its proximity to Mercy Hospital which was the premier medical institution for African-Americans at the time, located at the corner of 17th Street and Fitzwater Street nearby the historic district.